Tax Evasion Attorney for Tax Fraud Defense

 If you have already been charged with criminal tax evasion, then you must focus your defense on the specific allegations at hand.
 As stated in the quote from 26 U.S.C.
 Section 7201 above, you are facing five years in prison and a $100,000 fine as an individual (plus liability for taxes and interest); or, if your company has been charged, it is facing a maximum fine of $500,000 (plus liability for taxes and interest).

-In order to defend against a charge of federal tax evasion, there are a number of strategies that can be utilized.
+In order for a tax evasion attorney to defend against a charge of tax evasion, there are a number of strategies that can be utilized.
 However, determining which strategies are viable in any particular case requires a thorough assessment of the factual and legal circumstances at hand.
 Some examples of potential defenses to tax evasion include:

 1. Inadequate Evidence of Underpayment or Non-Payment of Federal Tax